sifferhans/nuxt-payload-boilerplate/README.md

-# Nuxt + Payload monorepo
+# Nuxt + Payload monorepo boilerplate

-A monorepo for a website project using Nuxt and Payload.
+A monorepo boilerplate using Nuxt and Payload.

+## Why?

+I was interested in using Payload as the CMS for a website project with Nuxt, but there were no good examples on how to setup a project with that specific tech stack.
+I found [a pretty nice template](https://github.com/slavanossar/nuxt3-payload-template), but I specifically wanted to use a monorepo setup.

 ## Tech stack